 Auricula Flower Meaning & Symbolism

-Auricula bloom in a virtual rainbow of colors, thanks to years of cultivation and cross-breeding.
+Auricula blooms in a virtual rainbow of colors thanks to years of cultivation and cross-breeding.
 Blossoms range from dark burgundy and purple to creamy white and bright yellow.
 Some cultivars boast unusual hues, such as matte green, buff, and mustard yellow.
 Many types feature petals of more than one color, with differently hued centers or edging.

-In the language of flowers, auricula symbolize “deserved merit.”
+In the language of flowers, auricula symbolizes “deserved merit.”

 The Cultural Significance of Auricula Flowers

 To the Victorians, auricula flowers represented deserved merit, imparting a sense of worthiness.
-This theme is present in the literature of the era, such as Charlotte Brontë’s classic Jane Eyre.
-Auriculas feature in a passage that describes Jane’s state of mind as she sees light at the end of the tunnel, as her time at the oppressive Lowood School draws to an end: “flowers peeped out amongst the leaves; Snowdrops, Crocuses, purple Auriculas and golden-eyed Pansies.”
+This theme is present in the era’s literature, such as Charlotte Brontë’s classic Jane Eyre.
+Auriculas feature in a passage that describes Jane’s state of mind as she sees light at the end of the tunnel as her time at the oppressive Lowood School draws to an end: “flowers peeped out amongst the leaves; Snowdrops, Crocuses, purple Auriculas and golden-eyed Pansies.”

 Along with the achievement symbolized by auricula blossoms, pansies stand for thoughtfulness and reflection, crocuses for youth, and snowdrops for hope.
 Passages such as this clearly illustrate how the language of flowers sends a powerful message.

 Auricula featured in European art of the same era.
 Belgian illustrator Pierre-Joseph Redoute, known as the “Raphael of flowers”, created botanical prints featuring P. auricula.
 Today, modern artist Georgie Hopton, whose work is exhibited at the Tate, often features auriculas in her work.